aka: Animation Cancel

 - Some classes in World of Warcraft can obtain a kind of passive cancel.
 One example is the Elemental-spec Shaman's Lava Surge talent.
 The damage ticks of Flame Shock, a damage-over-time spell, have a 10% or 20% chance (depending on the rank of the talent) to immediately end the cooldown on your Lava Burst spell.
 Since Lava Burst is guaranteed to land a nasty Critical Hit on a target suffering Flame Shock damage, this talent will provide huge boosts to your damage output when it's feeling generous.

 - Call of Duty games also have this.
-All firearms have their clip reloaded before the animation ends, so it's usually interrupted with melee attack or weapon switch (especially the fast-switching pistols).
-Especially valuable for slow-paced machineguns or notably longer empty clip reload animations.
+All firearms have their ammo count updated before the animation ends, so it's usually interrupted with a melee attack, weapon switch (especially the fast-switching pistols), or even just sprinting for a split second in CoD4 onwards.
+Especially valuable for notably longer empty-reload animations, like those of the light machine guns.

 - Most of your attacks in Viewtiful Joe would cancel each other, noticeably so in slow-motion.
 It was very much Difficult but Awesome; it made an already steep learning curve even nastier by making you interrupt half of your own attacks, but once mastered it gave a great amount of control over shifting attacks very quickly.
 Infinite Slow Motion Uppercuts, anyone?

 - An unusual genre for this, Metal Gear Solid has the 'Quick Reload' technique.
-Normally when you exhaust a clip you have to reload normally which actually does take about 2 seconds; in a boss fight this is often about 1.9 more seconds than you have to spare.
+Normally when you exhaust a magazine you have to reload normally, which actually does take about two seconds; in a boss fight this is often about 1.9 more seconds than you have to spare.
 By unequipping and reequipping a weapon, it automatically reloads for you.
-On top of that, the manuals actually tell you about this technique!
+On top of that, the manuals actually tell you about this technique.
+After the final boss of Metal Gear Solid 3 was made into a complete joke by abusing this technique, every Metal Gear since then has forced the player to take the time to let a reloading animation play out.

 - From Tales of Symphonia, we have Spell Cancelling, which allows five out of the nine available characters to more or less break the game by pulling off infinite combos.